mclaros/Qwis.me/README.md

 ##Known Issues

 Because _all_ quiz data is no longer bootstrapped, users will receive a "Quiz does not exist" error if they attempt to refresh the page of a quiz not normally found within the first "page" of a quiz index fetch (currently five quizzes per page fetch).
 This is remedied by going to the `Quiz Index` and navigating to the individual quiz page from there.
-A simple solution would be to fetch individual quiz data on demand, is it hasn't lready been fetched/bootstrapped, however this require an extra query.
+A simple solution would be to fetch individual quiz data on demand, if it hasn't lready been fetched/bootstrapped, however this require an extra query.

 Quiz creation form's live preview has a bug where it will not render `answer` preview boxes correctly if one particular `answer` does not have a `header` _and_ is followed by an `answer` that does have one.
 This bug is specific to the live preview and does not affect published quizzes.
 Bug stems from how [jQuery.SerializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON) operates on forms that allow arrays of optional (blank) values.